-The role can vary significantly between clients, I’ve worked on two client projects so far in my time at APR, and while they have been very different they have both required a high level of technical skill.
+The role can vary significantly between clients.
+So far, I’ve worked on four on-site client projects and two consulting projects in my time at APR, and while each has been very different they all required a high level of technical skill.

-My second project has been in modelling.
-I’ve worked on several model developments, and a tool to produce model points.
-This broadly follows a development cycle which, once the objective has been determined, usually consists of the following steps:
+Most of my work so far has been in Actuarial Systems teams, involving the development and updating actuarial of models and tools that are used in the wider business.
+This work broadly follows a development cycle which, once the objective has been determined, usually consists of the following steps:

 - Write a specification with a high-level overview of the planned changes to be made, or the program to be written.
 This should involve quantifying the expected differences in the model results.

 - Write the relevant code to make the changes, or write the program.